13 Awesome Stops on a Jurassic Coast Road Trip

 I went to Brockenhurst with friends last October for my birthday and loved it there, especially at The Pig.
 And so that was the first place I wanted to go back to.

-Anyway, all the excitement and adventure of the Apple Car Play, the donkeys and the car meant it was time for a coffee, cookie and flapjack next to the fire.
-As you can see in the video above.
+It was time for a coffee, cookie and flapjack next to the fire, as you can see in the video below.

 And onto: Christchurch